 #3 Rinse using Mouthwash

-Also known as a mouth rinse, mouth bath, or oral rinse, mouthwash is an antiseptic solution gargled to aid in the prevention and treatment of dental issues such as bad breath, plaque buildup, gum disease, among others.
-It provides additional clean for the teeth, tongue, and mouth.
+Also known as a mouth rinse, mouth bath, or oral rinse, mouthwash is an antiseptic solution gargled to aid in preventing and treating dental issues such as bad breath, plaque buildup, gum disease, among others.
+It provides additional cleaning for the teeth, tongue, and mouth.

 - For those with bad breath, a therapeutic mouthwash like antimicrobials can provide a long-term solution to the dental issue as it contains formulations and agents like essential oils, chlorine dioxide, terpene, among others that inhibit odor-causing compounds.

-- For those with a plaque and periodontal disease like gingivitis, rinsing with mouthwash can reduce plaque and the risk of developing gingivitis due to the antimicrobial ingredient present in the mouthwash such as chlorhexidine which allows for better plaque control.
+- For those with plaque and periodontal disease like gingivitis, rinsing with mouthwash can reduce plaque and develop gingivitis due to the antimicrobial ingredient present in the mouthwash chlorhexidine, which allows for better plaque control.

-- For tooth decay, mouthwashes with fluoride ions can remineralize the teeth and lessen the chances of tooth decay.
+- For tooth decay, mouthwashes with fluoride ions can remineralize the teeth and lessen tooth decay chances.

-- For those with dental pain, mouthwashes can also give topical pain relief thanks to the anesthetics in the mouthwash.
+- For those with dental pain, mouthwashes can also give topical pain relief thanks to the mouthwash anesthetics.

-- For those with stained teeth, active ingredients in the mouthwash like carbamide peroxide and hydrogen peroxide help to reduce stain on teeth.
+- For those with stained teeth, active ingredients in the mouthwash like carbamide peroxide and hydrogen peroxide help reduce stains on teeth.